mfthomps/Labtainers/azure/README.txt

 When completely done with the VM, use the delete_vm.sh script to stop incurring all charges:
     ./delete_vm.sh <user ID>

-Shutting down the VM without deleting it will not stop charges.
+Shutting down the VM without deallocating or deleting it will not stop charges.

 Questions?   mfthomps at nps.edu